maialsh/ORCA/ARCHITECTURE_README.md

 ## Conclusion

-BinSleuth represents a sophisticated approach to binary analysis that combines traditional reverse engineering techniques with modern AI capabilities.
+ORCA represents a sophisticated approach to binary analysis that combines traditional reverse engineering techniques with modern AI capabilities.
 The multi-agentic architecture provides flexibility, scalability, and comprehensive analysis capabilities while maintaining usability through enhanced interactive interfaces.

 The system's modular design allows for easy extension and customization while providing robust error handling and graceful degradation.
 The integration of LLM capabilities enhances traditional static analysis with intelligent pattern recognition and contextual understanding, making it a powerful tool for both security researchers and malware analysts.